nicklockwood/SwiftFormat/README.md

 This is not recommended for shared projects however, as different team members using different versions of SwiftFormat may result in noise in the commit history as code gets reformatted inconsistently.

-If you installed SwiftLint via Homebrew on Apple Silicon, you might experience this warning:
+If you installed SwiftFormat via Homebrew on Apple Silicon, you might experience this warning:

 > warning: SwiftFormat not installed, download from https://github.com/nicklockwood/SwiftFormat

 That is because Homebrew on Apple Silicon installs the binaries into the `/opt/homebrew/bin` folder by default.
-To instruct Xcode where to find SwiftLint, you can either add `/opt/homebrew/bin` to the `PATH` environment variable in your build phase
+To instruct Xcode where to find SwiftFormat, you can either add `/opt/homebrew/bin` to the `PATH` environment variable in your build phase

 ```bash